Thermal Operations in general are not memoryless

-We shall then prove (which is quite easy) that the amount of lost work (denoted by $-W_\text{III}$) will be \textit{strictly} smaller than the free energy difference of Gibbs state in stage III.
-The proof is given in the Appendix, Lemma \ref{lem:w3}.
+We then prove (which is relatively simple) that the amount of lost work (denoted by $-W_{\mathrm{(III)}}$) is, with probability $p_\mathrm{out}$, strictly greater than the free energy difference of the Gibbs state in stage~(III), i.e., $-W_\mathrm{(III)}\geq \Delta F_\mathrm{(III)}+\epsilon_\mathrm{(III)}$ (which value is strictly positive under the assumption $g(E_0) < p_\mathrm{out}$ defining case~(a) and causing the Gibbs curve to decrease along stage~(III)).
+The proof is again given in Appendix~\ref{sec:appendA}, Lemma~\ref{lem:w1}.

-Before we move to stage II we shall outline what is the logic behind our rule: \begin{itemize} \item \textit{condition on ``0'' while lowering level, condition on ``1'' when raising level.} \end{itemize} Namely, such conditioning will imply the largest possible work loss: when we raise levels, the largest work loss is when we occupy upper level and this happens when we condition on ``1''.
-When we lower levels, the smallest work gain is when the level is empty, and this happens when we project onto ``0''.